ipfs/ipfs-blog/src/_blog/interplanetary-timelessness-ipfs-filecoin-for-the-nft-long-haul.md

 - NFTs

 ---
-_The following is a summary of a talk given by Alan Shaw, Core Developer at IPFS._ [_Watch the full recording here._](https://www.youtube.com/watch?v=aNaj9xNF8OU)
+_The following is a summary of a talk given by Alan Shaw, Core Developer at IPFS._ _Watch the full recording here:_

 @[youtube](aNaj9xNF8OU)